About

 Leadership Starts on the Inside

-I've learned that the best leaders aren't the ones with the most authority.
-They're the ones with the most self-awareness.
+The best leaders I have known were rarely the ones with the most authority.
+They were the ones with the most self-awareness.
 Leadership starts on the inside.
-It begins with self-awareness, with who you are, how you show up, and what kind of leader you choose to be.
+It begins with who you are, how you show up, and what kind of leader you choose to be.

 Personal Responsibility First